 Here is the last line of the preceding verse (Y43.11) in the Insler 1975 translation, then our verse in full (Y43.12) in my translation.
 But I will also show you other translations of the relevant parts, for comparative purposes.
-In the various English translations of this verse, words in italics express a given translator's opinion that such words are Zarathushtra quoting what Wisdom (mazdā-) said to him.
+In the various English translations of this verse, words in italics express a given translator's opinion that such words are Zarathushtra quoting what Wisdom ($mazd\bar{a}$ -) said to him (in a story telling way).